How will my GP and midwife know I have had a miscarriage / ectopic?

 Information for women, birthing people, and their families

-We understand that losing a pregnancy through either miscarriage or an ectopic, is a very distressing time for women or birthing people and their partners.
-Our aim is to support you through this stressful time, by providing emotional support and by keeping your GP and midwife informed on your behalf.
+We understand that losing a pregnancy either through miscarriage or an ectopic pregnancy, is very distressing.
+Our aim is to support you through this stressful time, by:

 How will the hospital let my GP and midwife know about my loss?